Puerto Ricans decry austerity, hurricane help at hearing

 “It’s clear that the response of President Trump and his administration was inefficient, inadequate and bureaucratic,” she said.
 “Only a few still dare to defend it.
 That inability unleashed a humanitarian crisis that cost the life of nearly 3,000 Puerto Ricans.”

 The hearing was led by Rep. Raul Grijalva, a Democrat from Arizona and chairman of the U.S. House Natural Resources Committee, which oversees affairs in U.S. territories.
 Grijalva is in Puerto Rico as part of a four-day trip along with representatives Rob Bishop, a Republican from Utah, Nydia Velazquez, a Democrat from New York and Darren Soto, a Democrat from Florida.
+Also present was Jenniffer Gonzalez, Puerto Rico’s representative to Congress and a statehood supporter.

 The legislators also wanted to hear about the effects of decisions taken by a federal control board overseeing the island’s finances, including austerity measures.